aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/data-source/create-dynamic-charts/_index.md

 {{% alert color="primary" %}}

-Excel tables are referred to as ListObjects in Aspose.Cells' perspective, therefore, we will use the term "ListObject" instead of "Table" for clarity.
-Please read in detail on how to [create ListObjects](/cells/cpp/create-and-format-table/) with Aspose.Cells for C++ API.
+Excel tables are referred to as ListObjects from Aspose.Cells's perspective; therefore, we will use the term "ListObject" instead of "Table" for clarity.
+Please read in detail about how to [create ListObjects](/cells/cpp/create-and-format-table/) with the Aspose.Cells for C++ API.

 {{% /alert %}}

-ListObjects provides the in-built functionality to sort & filter the data upon user interaction.
-Both sorting & filtering options are provided through the drop-down lists which are automatically added to the header row of the [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/).
+ListObjects provide the in‑built functionality to sort & filter the data upon user interaction.
+Both sorting & filtering options are provided through the drop‑down lists which are automatically added to the header row of the [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/).
 Due to these features (sorting & filtering), the [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/) seems to be the perfect candidate to serve as the data source to a dynamic chart because when sorting or filtering is changed, the representation of data in the chart will be changed to reflect the current state of the [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/).

 In order to keep the demonstration simple to understand, we will create the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) from scratch and move forward step by step as outlined below.

 1. Create an empty [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/).
-1. Access the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) of the first [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) in the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/).
+2. Access the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) of the first [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) in the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/).
-1. Insert some data to the cells.
+3. Insert some data to the cells.
-1. Create [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/) based on the inserted data.
+4. Create a [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/) based on the inserted data.
-1. Create [**Chart**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/) based on the data range of [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/).
+5. Create a [**Chart**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/) based on the data range of the [**ListObject**](https://reference.aspose.com/cells/cpp/aspose.cells.tables/listobject/).
-1. Save the result on the disc.
+6. Save the result on the disk.

 ```cpp
 #include <iostream>